Core Concepts

 port: Type.Number(),

-ssl: Type.Optional(Type.Boolean())
+ssl: Type.Optional(Type.Boolean()),

 Bunli automatically handles string-to-type coercion for command-line inputs: